Matewan (film): Reception

+Awards and nominations

-Cinematographer Haskell Wexler received an Academy Award nomination for Best Cinematography at the 50th Academy Awards.
+Cinematographer Haskell Wexler received an Academy Award nomination for Best Cinematography at the 60th Academy Awards.

 In 2011, Empire ranked the film at number 21 on its list of the 50 Greatest American Independent Movies.
 Its description read, "The film not only marked a significant turning point in Sayles’ career (it was his first film to attract anything like a mainstream audience), it's arguably an even more relevant, cautionary tale today than it was during the Reagan/Thatcher controlled-climate of its release year."

-Locations

-The film was made in West Virginia with the town of Thurmond standing in for Matewan.
-Other scenes were filmed along the New River Gorge National River.